zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Hugo: What are you talking about?

-Julianna: Bettina is stepping down as chairperson o f the committee.
+Julianna: Bettina is stepping down as chairperson of the committee.
 I thought this day would never come.

 Hugo: That’s a big surprise.
 I never thought I’d li ve to see the day when Bettina would willingly give up her position.